369-shar-block/EmployeeCRUD/ReadME.md

 5. Build and run the application.

 ## Architecture
-The microservice follows a clean architecture with separation of concerns among Controllers, Services, and Repositories.
+The application is designed with a clean architecture, ensuring modularity, testability, and scalability:

+Controllers: Handle incoming HTTP requests and route them to the appropriate services.
+Services: Contain business logic and coordinate operations between controllers and repositories.
+Repositories: Interact directly with Azure Cosmos DB and Redis Cache to perform data operations.
-Architecture diagram can be found in the "Documentation" folder as a pdf.
-Feel free to download it to get a clear view.
+A detailed architecture diagram can be found in the Documentation folder as a PDF.

 ## Endpoints
 - `GET /Employees/{id}`: Retrieve an employee by ID.